Marshalling Property in Virginia Probate Cases

 Complexity of Marshalling Property

-Marshalling property in Virginia is one of the important fiduciary obligations of the personal representative.
+Marshalling property in NoVa is one of the important fiduciary obligations of the personal representative.
 It can take some time to be able to marshal all of the assets thoroughly.
 Sometimes, individuals like heirs or beneficiaries, think that once appointed, the Commonwealth of Virginia provides a list of assets that the individual owned and that is not the case.
 The executor has to search for those assets and review the decedent’s prior income tax returns and personal files to determine where a decedent had assets.
 It can be paperwork-intensive and it can also be time-consuming.

 One of the other things important to know is that an executor cannot assign his or her ability to collect assets.
 Although an attorney can assist, an attorney can never go to a bank and request with his/her own signature to close or to move assets.
 The executor must either assign authority to move assets or be present with the attorney so that instruction is given to move or collect assets.